cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     $ mkdir ~/cf-deployment
     </pre>

-1. Change into the cf-deployment directory and clone the cloudfoundry/cf-release repo.
+1. Move into the `cf-deployment` directory and clone the cloudfoundry/cf-release repo.

     <pre class='terminal'>